27Steff/MLforClassification/README.md

 Data Collection and Preprocessing: After collecting the data I preprocessed the data to handle missing values, standardize formats, and prepare it for analysis.

-Data Analisis: I made an analysis of the database, having in count various attributes such as release dates, studios, producers, types, and popularity metrics
+Data Analisis: I made an analysis of the database, taking in count various attributes such as release dates, studios, producers, types, and popularity metrics

 Feature Engineering: Utilizing techniques like Term Frequency-Inverse Document Frequency (TF-IDF) and cosine similarity, I extracted features from the anime descriptions.